 The Study Check will give you a better notion of your degree programme, so you can decide for yourself whether it's the right choice for you.
-The detailed regulations on the Study Check can be found in Chapter 2 of the CSA guide.
+You can also find more information under Study Check on the website and in the detailed Study Check regulations in Chapter 2 of the CSA guide.
 Below is an overview of the key points of these regulations.